codacy/docs/docs/repositories-configure/configuring-code-patterns.md

     ![Configuring code patterns](images/code-patterns-configure.png)

 1. Optionally, to take the changes into account immediately, [reanalyze the repository manually](../faq/repositories/how-do-i-reanalyze-my-repository.md).
 Otherwise, Codacy will use the updated configuration when analyzing new commits and pull requests.

+## Discover code patterns across all tools {: id="discover-code-patterns-across-all-tools"}

+To discover code patterns across all tools, click **Discover patterns** at the top of the **Tools** list.

+Use the input field to search for patterns by name or description.
+You can also filter by severity level, issue category, recommended or disabled patterns.

+You can also expand your search to include patterns from all tools, even if the tool is not enabled for the repository.

 ## Customizing applied coding standards {: id="customizing-applied-coding-standards"}